The Outer Banks of North Carolina are home to many historical, natural

 find The Elizabethan Gardens there.

-sand dune on the East Coast is located.
-You can hang glide
+dune on the East Coast is located.
+You can hang glide there.
+Nearby is

-there.
-Nearby is The Nags Head Woods Coastal reserve operated by
+The Nags Head Woods Coastal reserve operated by The Nature Conservancy.

-see some wild horses.
-The Outer Banks is home to the Cape
+wild horses.
+The Outer Banks is home to the Cape Hatteras National

 On the Mainland is The Alligator River Wildlife Refuge where